tombensve/HSL/readme.md

 **Skin color is not about race!
 It is just an adaption to the environment we live in!**

 4. Global warming - This is a serious problem that can not be ignored!
+5. No government what so ever, have the right to kill its own citizens!

 ---